Get free access to

 As a general rule, expenses incurred in obtaining, ensuring and maintaining taxable income are fully deductible, unless they are listed as non-deductible items or items which are deductible only up to a limit set by the law.

-Dividends paid out of profits derived from January 1st, 2004 are not subject to any tax in the hands of the shareholders.
 Dividends paid out of profits derived before January 1, 2004 are taxed at the standard 21% corporate income tax rate, if distributed after December 31, 2013.
-If conditions for reduced corporate income tax rate of 15% (which was introduced since January 1, 2020) are met, then reduced rate shall apply.
+However, if the conditions for applying the corporate income tax rates of 10% or 24% based on taxable revenues are met, the respective rate will apply instead.

-(energy, insurance and reinsurance, public health insurance, electronic communications, pharmaceutics, postal services, rail traffic, public water and sewer systems, air transport and health care services under special legislation)
+(energy, insurance and reinsurance, public health insurance, electronic communications, pharmaceutics, postal services, rail traffic, public water and sewer systems, air transport, health care services under special legislation, companies with any type of license issued by the National Bal of Slovakia, companies engaged in the production of petroleum products and their chemical processing)

 With effect from January 1, 2024, Slovak banks and branches of foreign banks operating in the Slovak Republic, established according to special legislation on banks, are subject to a bank levy.
 The special bank levy was already effective from 2012 to 2020, but the calculation method differed.

-The rate of the special bank levy is set to gradually decrease, with a 2.5% rate applicable for the year 2024.
-The levy’s base is the accounting result for the respective accounting period multiplied by the coefficient, representing the ratio of revenues from regulated activities to total revenues..
+The rate of the special bank levy is set to gradually decrease, with a 2.08% rate applicable for the year 2025.
+The levy’s base is the accounting result for the respective accounting period multiplied by the coefficient, representing the ratio of revenues from regulated activities to total revenues.
 Based on amendment of the law, the special bank levy’s tax rates for future periods will be as follows:

 Special levy on all forms of non-life insurance for insurance companies operating in Slovakia was introduced from 2017.
 8% is the levy from the received insurance premiums, effective as of January 1, 2017.